DomaCom is working with KSI Investments to bring another Badgerys Creek Land banking Crowdfunding campaign to you.

 • No guarantee – Returns are not guaranteed and Investors may lose some or all of their capital.
 The nature of this investment is to expect an appreciation in the value of the units, with little to no income to be paid to investors during the term of the investment.
 There is no guarantee that this expectation will be fulfilled.

 • Past performance – While this area of Sydney in which the underlying property is based has experienced capital growth in the land value in the past, this is no indication it will increase in value in the future.

-• Damage or loss – There are a range of events that can damage the Underlying Property including acts of God (fire, flood, earth quake and other natural disasters) through to accidents, negligence, and failures of maintenance.
+• Damage or loss – There is a range of events that can damage the Underlying Property including acts of God (fire, flood, earthquake and other natural disasters) through to accidents, negligence, and failures of maintenance.
 While insurances will be in place it may not cover or may not fully cover such losses.